Cross Country Skiing at Duck Mountain Provincial Park

 Breakfast in a cabin

 I wake a few hours later to a chorus of wolf howls in the distance.
 Despite the warmth of my sleeping bag, goosebumps raise the hair on my skin as the wolves call back and forth.
-Their haunting medley soon woos me back into a deep sleep, cozy in the safety of the shelter.
+Their haunting medley soon woos me back into a deep sleep, cosy in the safety of the shelter.

 In the morning, it’s no surprise Mitch is up before me.
 It’s also no surprise he has stoked the fire and is currently cracking eggs next to a pair of sausages sizzling in the cast iron pan.
 We’ve slept for nearly twelve hours and I feel very rested.